BirthdayResearch/quantum/README.md

 BridgeProxy Contract addrress: [0x93fE70235854e7c97A5db5ddfC6eAAb078e99d3C](https://goerli.etherscan.io/address/0x93fE70235854e7c97A5db5ddfC6eAAb078e99d3C)

-## Fund Bridge with ETHER and ERC20 tokens
+## Fund Bridge ERC20 tokens

 ### Add funds

-Anyone can send fund to the bridge contract, ideally in this case, this should be done by liquidity providers.
-If tokens send by other addresses straight to the contract, those tokens will be unaccounted for.
-In this case, Admin will have to manually process the refund.
+Anyone can send funds to the bridge contract.
+Ideally, this should be done by liquidity providers.
+If there are tokens sent by other addresses to the contract, those tokens will be unaccounted for.

-Admins can send the ETHER and ERC20 tokens via the `transfer(address _to, uint256 _amount)` function or utilizing wallet such as Metamask.
+Admins can send ERC20 tokens via the `transfer(address _to, uint256 _amount)` function or utilizing wallets such as Metamask.

-Funding the bridge contract would ideally be done upon launch (Not decided on specific numbers)

-### Withdraw funds
+### Withdrawing funds

-ETHER and ERC20 can be withdrawn by the Admin address only via `withdrawEth(uint256 amount)` and `withdraw(address _tokenAddress, uint256 amount)` functions respectively.
+ERC20 tokens can be withdrawn by the Admin address only via the `withdraw(address _tokenAddress, uint256 amount)` function.

 ## Admin and Operational addresses - Gnosis safe

-Admin and Operational addresses will be Gnosis safes, ideally will be with at least 3 owners.
-In case of 3 addresses, 2 approval ( this can be set when making a safe or later ) will be needed to execute txs.
+Admin and Operational addresses will be Gnosis safes, ideally will be with at least 3 owners with a 2/3 quorum.

-More admins can be added later, for more info [Gnosis safe: adding owners](https://help.gnosis-safe.io/en/articles/3950657-add-owners).
+More admins can be added later, for more info, refer to [Gnosis safe: adding owners](https://help.gnosis-safe.io/en/articles/3950657-add-owners).